us0p/interview_preparation/lambda_functions/scaling.md

-Function Scaling
+# Function Scaling
 Concurrency is the number of in-flight requests that your AWS Lambda function is handling at the same time.
 For each concurrent request, Lambda provisions a separate instance of your execution environment.
 As your functions receive more requests, Lambda automatically handles scaling the number of execution environments until you reach your account's concurrency limit.
-By default, Lambda provides your account with a total concurrency limit of 1,000 concurrent executions across all functions in an AWS Region.
+By default, Lambda provides your account with a total concurrency limit of `1,000 concurrent executions across all functions in an AWS Region`.
 To support your specific account needs, you can request a quota increase and configure function-level concurrency controls so that your critical functions don't experience throttling.

-Understanding concurrency
+## Understanding concurrency
 Lambda invokes your function in a secure and isolated execution environment.
 To handle a request, Lambda must first initialize an execution environment (the Init phase), before using it to invoke your function